nonvisual/nonvisual.github.io/_posts/2021-02-07-testing-with-hypothesis.md

 ### Reproducing failing examples
+But not all tests will always work.
+Hypothesis framework uses random seed, so everytime you execute the test, data instance can be different.
+How do we debug such thing?

-Let us write now a test for the second desired property, i.e. for the capacity of the Knapsack.
+Let us write a new test for the second desired property, i.e. for the capacity of the Knapsack.
 It looks pretty similar to the test above, but we in addition need to sum up all the weights of selected items:
 ```python
 def test_knapsack_model_respects_capacity(data):
     profits, weights, _ = data